Childhood Commercial Hotel Home Investment with Jay Anderson

 With such a negative mindset, Anderson shares what it was that changed how he viewed property and eventually got himself to make that second purchase…

-When I started surrounding myself with successful investors and the experts because that’s someone to hold your accountable and say well gee this was the criteria.
+When I started surrounding myself with successful investors and the experts because that’s someone to hold your account and say well gee this was the criteria.

 These are the fundamentals it makes it makes your brief let’s go let’s take action.